apache/iceberg/docs/tables/maintenance.md

 See the [`RewriteDataFiles` Javadoc](../../../javadoc/{{% icebergVersion %}}/org/apache/iceberg/actions/RewriteDataFiles.html) to see more configuration options.

+!!!
+Note
+    This action can also read the delete files created by merge-on-read mode if present and rewrite to new data files by masking the result from delete files.
+    By default, delete files will not be considered for compaction.
+In order to change this behavior, need to set `delete-file-threshold`.

 ### Rewrite manifests

 Iceberg uses metadata in its manifest list and manifest files speed up query planning and to prune unnecessary data files.
 The metadata tree functions as an index over a table's data.